-When microbes proliferate in the fuel, they begin to produce a sludge byproduct which prematurely clogs onboard filters of connected equipment like backup power generators.
-The clogging of these filters can lead to unplanned maintenance and downtime, a serious issue for mission critical facilities.
+When microbes proliferate in the fuel, they begin to produce a sludge byproduct that prematurely clogs onboard filters of connected equipment like backup power generators.
+The clogging of these filters can lead to unplanned maintenance and downtime, a serious issue for mission-critical facilities.
 In addition to producing sludge, these microbes will break down trace amounts of biofuels, producing acetic acid.
 This acid, alongside water, contributes to accelerated tank corrosion.

 So one may ask, how is it that water continually finds its way into the fuel and how do I regularly filter water out of the fuel?

 To answer the first question, water is always present in fuel to some degree.
-This presence is usually higher in ultra low sulfur diesel and biofuels due to their chemistry.
+This presence is usually higher in ultra-low sulfur diesel and biofuels due to their chemistry.
 Through tank condensation, water is continually reintroduced into the fuel supply as warm days turn into cooler nights.
-To answer the second question, you generally have two options to filter contaminant, such as water, out of your fuel supply:
+To answer the second question, you generally have two options to filter contaminants, such as water, out of your fuel supply:

 One can purchase a mobile fuel polishing cart or hire a service to bring specialized equipment to filter your fuel supply.
 This service is usually done in a reactive manner as regular fuel testing is carried out to detect if water or microbial contaminants have reached a certain level to justify the servicing.